benmvp/benmvp.com/_posts/2015-12-27-iterators-iterables.md

 console.log(secondFib, fourthFib);
 ```

 The code is simply extracting the 2nd and 4th Fibonacci numbers from the `fibonacci` iterable.
 But what's happening is that destructuring is calling `.next()` on the iterable only four times.
 That's how destructuring can work with infinite iterables.
 The first call to `.next()` returns the first Fibonacci number, but we aren't actually consuming it into a variable.
 It's the second number we want, so it calls `.next()` again, retrieves the value and assigns it to `secondFib`.
-The third number returned by the third call to `.next()` isn't consummed, and then finally the fourth call to `.next()` assigns the value to `fourthFib`.
+The third number returned by the third call to `.next()` isn't consumed, and then finally the fourth call to `.next()` assigns the value to `fourthFib`.

 Destructuring and lazy iterators work very well together.